 Due to limited space, the East Bay SPCA can not accept every animal brought to us.
 Therefore, we will only accept the surrender of owned cats and dogs by appointment only.
-We offer appointments at our Oakland shelter location.

 If you find a stray cat or dog, please contact the local government animal services facility that serves the area where the animal was found; if able, please take stray animals directly to the appropriate animal services facility.

 Before an appointment can be scheduled, please complete and submit an Owner Surrender Form by following the appropriate links below.
 Please note if you are looking to surrender multiple animals, a separate form needs to be filled out for each animal.

 If an assessment appointment is issued, please be prepared for the following:

 - You will bring your pet as scheduled to either our Oakland or Dublin shelter.

 - Your pet will be handled and evaluated by a staff member to determine if safe and suitable for our re-homing program.

 - You will need to bring proof of ownership.
 This can be in the form of veterinary records, adoption papers, or bill of sale.
 Records need to be at least 30 days old and in the name of the person surrendering the animal.

 If your pet passes the assessment and is accepted for re-homing:

 - We will administer vaccinations, if your pet is not current.